videosdk-live/videosdk-vod-react-api-example/README.md

 # Video SDK video on demand react api example

-This code sample demonstrates a [Video SDK Video On Demand API](https://docs.videosdk.live/docs/overview/video-on-demand/introduction) using react js.
+This code sample demonstrates a <a href=”https://docs.videosdk.live/docs/overview/video-on-demand/introduction” rel=”dofollow”>Video SDK Video On Demand API</a> using react js.

 - Built for serverless video on demand experience.
 - Convert video from 240p to 4k.